darylteo/rxjava-promises/README.md

 ## Future Work ##

+### rx.Observable<> Limitations

 While built on the RxJava library, it currently does not fully support the polyglot nature of the library as it is still in flux.
 Once that work has stabilised, a working implementation can be released.

+### Promises/A+ spec

+This implementation tries its best to fulfill all the points proposed in the Promises/A+ spec, but is still lacking in some areas.
+Work will continue to improve its conformance with the spec.

+### More languages

+Only Java and Groovy are supported currently.
+More languages should come (if interest is high).

 ## Documentation ##